SC Annual Touring Christmas Carol Outreach

 What makes this Christmas Carol different from others?

-Most people are already familiar with the Christmas Carol story, and there certainly has never been a shortage of lavish, large-scale film and stage productions of it.
-Yet, these versions have often missed the message.
+Most people are already familiar with the Christmas Carol story, and there certainly has never been a shortage of lavish, large-scale film and stage productions which often miss the story's message.

-This adaptation focuses Dickens’ real intent through the simplicity of storytelling and acting.
-No massive scenery, special effects or gorgeous costumes are used: only Dickens’ text and the actor unfold the magical and powerful message.
+This adaptation focuses on Dickens’ real intent through the simplicity of storytelling and acting.
+No massive scenery, special effects or gorgeous costumes are used: only Dickens’ text and the actor bring forth the magical and powerful message.

-However, for this to succeed a working partnership is sought for with the audience.
-It is not a hard job for people to do, even though everything is usually envisioned for us on a screen, and we no longer rely on the powers of the imagination to bring a play into being.
+However, for this to succeed a working partnership is sought with the audience.
+It is not a hard job for to do, even though everything is usually envisioned for us on a screen, and we no longer rely heavily on our imagination to bring a play into being.
 Yet, the power of the mind’s eye still exists in us all.

-For only through actor and audience combined, will there appear that wonderful journey old Scrooge makes every year from Mr. Dickens’ pen of 1843.
+For only through actor and audience combined, will there appear that wonderful journey Scrooge makes every year from Mr. Dickens’ 1843 pen.
 And so may this play, as Shakespeare would say, “On your imaginary forces work!”

 Sponsors for Annual SC Christmas Carol Tour?